edcarp/Ed-DaSH/project_overview.md

+---
+title: "Overview of the Ed-DaSH project"
+---

 {% include banner.md %}

-# Overview of the Ed-DaSH project

 ## Scientific Value and Quality of Training